uchicago-econ-io/.github/profile/README.md

 This repository features:

-- Code and data associated with the following topics:
+- Code associated with papers on the following topics:
   - **Antitrust**
   - **Auction**
   - **Demand-Estimation**